 Learn how to compete with giant retailers by meeting customer expectations around inexpensive 2-day shipping.
 Download “The Guide to Offering Affordable 2-Day Shipping.”

 P.S. – ShipBob owns several fulfillment centers within the continental US to enable same-day or two-day shipping across the country.
-ShipBob launched its latest warehouse in Dallas last week, to further reduce the distance packages travel and to save on shipping costs and times.
+ShipBob launched its latest warehouse in Dallas last week , to further reduce the shipping costs , transit times, and distance packages travel.
 Learn more to see if ShipBob is a good fit for your online business.